0 reviews |

 Step 6.
 Storing Dehydrated Imitation Crab Meat

-Dehydrated imitation crab meat will last up to 4 or 5 months if properly dehydrated, conditioned, and stored under ideal pantry conditions.
+Dehydrated imitation crab meat will last up to 4 or 5 months, if not longer, when properly dehydrated, conditioned, and stored under ideal pantry conditions.

 We’ll use a food-safe desiccant packet for moisture control because we live in a fairly humid area.
 For our pint-size or quart-size mason jars, we’ll use a single food-safe 5-gram desiccant packet.
 The desiccant packets will absorb any moisture and extend the shelf life of the dehydrated imitation crab meat.